 There are lots of great tools to help.
 Autotrader.com’s pricing tool shows you the average price for similar vehicles in your area.
 You can also check out NADAguides.com, Kelley Blue Book or Edmunds.com.
 If you haven’t already determined your vehicle’s value, read our pricing article to find out more.

-When you know your car's real value, you’re less likely to be influenced by aggressive buyer negotiation tactics that try to whittle down the price by nitpicking at minor problems.
-Explaining that you've already factored those
+When you know your car’s real value, you’re less likely to be influenced by aggressive buyer negotiation tactics.
+Explaining that you’ve already factored thoseissues into the price allows you to refocus the conversation on the overall value of the car.

 Understand Local Supply and Demand